Skip to content

 On the Tasting Mat:

-• Old Pepper Malt Whiskey: A 100-proof American single malt from Old Pepper Distillery in Lexington, Kentucky, made from 100% malted barley and aged over three years in new charred oak.
-The nose opens with baked bread, humidor-like tobacco, and a subtle earthiness, with caramel and vanilla emerging on closer inspection.
-The palate is rich with stewed dark fruits, molasses, and a light peat influence that adds complexity without dominating.
-A full-coating, satisfying pour that punches well above its modest price.
-(00:21:30)
+• Old Pepper Malt Whiskey: A 100-proof, 3-plus-year-old American Single Malt from Old Pepper Distillery in Lexington, Kentucky, made from 100% malted barley and aged in new charred oak.
+The nose opens with baked bread, a walk-in-humidor quality, and caramel sweetness, with a subtle underlying peat note that becomes clearer with time.
+The palate is rich and mouth-coating with dark stewed fruits, molasses, and a faint spice on the finish.
+Non-chill filtered character is evident in its heavier, oilier texture.
+Gift-shop pricing around $45.
+(01:01:34)

-• New Riff Sour Mash Single Malt: A cask-strength, non-chill-filtered American single malt from New Riff Distilling in Newport, Kentucky, bottled at 113.8 proof.
-The mash incorporates five distinct malts — including Maris Otter, Golden Promise, a barley wine-style malt, a Belgian quadruple-style malt, and Scottish peated malted barley (approximately 10% of the blend).
-Matured in a combination of new charred oak, de-charred and re-toasted barrels, red wine casks, Portuguese brandy casks, and freshly dumped Oloroso Sherry casks.
-The nose shifts constantly — green banana, birthday cake vanilla, honey, almond, and sweet feed molasses.
-The palate is dark, rich, and warming with leather, dried fruit, tobacco, and a long finish.
-A cigar-worthy nightcap.
-(00:48:20)
+• New Riff Sour Mash Single Malt: A cast-strength, non-chill-filtered American Single Malt from New Riff Distillery in Newport, Kentucky.
+Stated at 7 years with reports of barrels up to 9 years, bottled at 113.8 proof.
+The mashbill incorporates five malted barleys including Maris Otter, Golden Promise, a barley wine-style malt, a Belgian quadruple-style malt, and approximately 10% Scottish peated malt.
+Aging utilized a complex array of cask types including red wine barrels (French and American oak), Portuguese brandy casks, and freshly dumped Oloroso Sherry casks, some of which were de-charred and re-toasted or re-charred.
+The deep amber pour delivers a nose of sweet feed molasses, dark cherry, green banana, vanilla birthday cake, and honey almond that evolves with each return.
+The palate is rich, dark, and tobacco-forward with leather, nutty sherry notes, and a long finish.
+Retails around $70.
+(01:27:46)

 Full Transcript